How to form an LLC in New York

 Step 1: Choose your LLC name

-Start with a name search on the New York Department of State database.
-Your name must be "distinguishable" from every other entity on record and end with "Limited Liability Company," "LLC," or "L.L.C."
-Don't include restricted words like "bank," "insurance," or "university" without regulatory approval.
+Start with a name search on the DOS entity database.
+Your name must be "distinguishable" from every other entity on record, including corporations, limited partnerships, and LLPs, and must end with "Limited Liability Company," "LLC," or "L.L.C." under NY LLC Law §204.
+Don't include restricted words like "bank," "insurance," "mortgage," "trust," or "university" without regulatory approval from the appropriate agency, such as the Superintendent of Financial Services or the Commissioner of Education.

-New York automatically assigns the Secretary of State as your default agent for service of process, meaning official notices go through Albany before reaching your address.
+New York automatically designates the Secretary of State as your mandatory agent for service of process under NY LLC Law §301.
+Official notices go through Albany before being forwarded to whatever mailing address you have on file.
 This satisfies legal requirements but doesn't protect your privacy and can delay important litigation papers.
+Under §301 and related service-of-process rules, service on the Secretary of State as statutory agent is generally deemed complete when process is delivered to that office, even if the LLC never receives the forwarded copy.

 Step 3: File Articles of Organization